HazelTheWitch/InvTemplates/README.md

 ## Description

 Highly customizable inventory sorting templates with the click of a button.
-To sort the player's inventory either middle mouse click anywhere not over a container's slot or press the bound button outside the inventory.
+To sort the player's inventory either middle mouse click anywhere not over a container's slot or press the bound button (defaults to `T`) outside the inventory.
 To sort a container hover over the container's slots and middle mouse click.
+To reload the config from inside the game press the bound button (defaults to `R`).

 ## Configuration